§ 7550 General.

 (i) Municipalities shall enact ordinances to implement optional provisions of subchapters IV and V of this chapter at least 60 days prior to the date of the first election to which those provisions shall apply.

-(j) The State Election Commissioner, in collaboration with the Departments of Elections, shall promulgate the documents, forms and envelopes required by subchapters IV and V of this chapter.
+(j) The State Election Commissioner, in collaboration with the Departments of Elections county offices, shall promulgate the documents, forms, and envelopes required by subchapters IV and V of this chapter.

-(k) A municipality shall contract with the Department of Elections to conduct an election to elect members of the municipality's government at least 60 days prior to the date of the election.
+(k) A municipality shall contract with the Department office in the county where the municipality is located to conduct an election to elect members of the municipality’s government at least 60 days prior to the date of the election.

 (m) The term “Department of Elections” as used in subchapters IV and V of this chapter refers to the State Department of Elections.

-(n) The State Election Commissioner in the collaboration with the departments of elections shall establish reasonable fees to cover the costs of services provided to municipalities.
-The initial schedule of fees shall be established and published no later than December 31, 2010.
-The schedule shall be reviewed, modified as necessary and published anew no later than December 31 in every odd-numbered year.
+(n) The State Election Commissioner, in collaboration with the Department offices, shall establish reasonable fees to cover the costs of services provided to municipalities.
+The initial schedule of fees must be established and published no later than December 31, 2010.
+The schedule must be reviewed, modified as necessary, and published anew no later than December 31 in every odd-numbered year.